Louis I, Duke of Orléans: Assassination

 John the Fearless was supported by the population of Paris and the University.
 He could even publicly admit the killing.
 Rather than deny it, John had the scholar Jean Petit of the Sorbonne deliver a peroration justifying the murder as tyrannicide.

 Louis's murder sparked a bloody feud and civil war between Burgundy and the French royal family which divided France for the next twenty-eight years, ending with the Treaty of Arras in 1435.

 Marriage and issue

 In 1389, Louis married Valentina Visconti, daughter of Gian Galeazzo Visconti, Duke of Milan.
-The union produced eight children:
+They had: